South by Southwest: Spinoff festivals

-In addition to the three main South by Southwest festivals, the company runs other conferences: SXSW EDU, a conference on educational innovation, held in Austin, and the SXSW Sydney, that started in October 2023 in Sydney, Australia.
+In addition to the main South by Southwest festivals, the company also runs SXSW EDU, an annual conference on educational innovation held in Austin.
 SXSW EDU evaluates proposals and panel opportunities through an advisory board composed of K-12 and postsecondary professionals, as well as leading experts in the workforce development industry.

 The creators of South by Southwest co-created two similar festivals in 1995: North by Northwest (NXNW) in Portland, Oregon (co-founded by the Willamette Week), and North by Northeast (NXNE) in Toronto (co-founded by Now).
 North by Northwest ended in 2001, and was replaced by MusicfestNW (MFNW), an event run entirely by the Willamette Week.

 From 2006 to 2010, organizers ran West by Southwest (WXSW) in Tucson, Arizona, a music festival which occurred directly before South by Southwest and mostly featured bands that were also booked for SXSW.

+SXSW Sydney took place in Sydney, Australia, between 2023 and 2025.
+It did not return in 2026 having been deemed not economically viable after the New South Wales government cancelled its funding.

+In 2025, South by Southwest London had its inaugural festival.

 Other former conferences run by the SXSW organization include: